webplatform/docs/guides/html_forms_basics/index.md

 == Step two: Adding structure and behaviour ==

-When you run that example, fill in the form and click Submit, it doesn't do anything!
+When you run that example, fill in the form, and click Submit, it doesn't do anything!
 Why not?
 And why does it look so bad, all mashed up on one line?
 The answer is that we haven't structured it yet, or defined a place for the collected data to be submitted.

 Let's go back to the drawing board, with a new and improved form: